AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ### Forbidden headers

-Note that not all headers can be overwritten for a webhook.
-Below is a list of forbidden headers:
+Please be aware that certain headers cannot be overwritten when using a webhook.
+The following is a list of headers that are restricted and cannot be modified:

 * `Authorization`
 * `Content-Type`